conflux-fans/Conflux-PoS-test/EN.md

 ![image](https://pic1.zhimg.com/80/v2-4918accb94594a9fa1a8ebf802b52ca1_1440w.png)
 ![image](https://pic2.zhimg.com/80/v2-7dce9e6868e5e6d40117d303c2fb9385_1440w.png)

-### 8
+## PoS Transition Test
 Unzip the archive `pos_config-v1.2.0-alpha-5.tgz` （the archive will be released later）

 Put the documents under `run`-`pos_config` folder.

-### 9
-Press the "Unlock votes" button if you want to close it.
-![image](https://pic2.zhimg.com/80/v2-dfe231dc87c70f7b9d0abe7f31803030_1440w.png)

-### 10

-The password that you set at the very first time is required when you restart the node:

-```
-PoS key detected, please input your encryption password.
-Password:
-```

 ## Q&A
-Q1: If I delete the `pos_key` under the `pos_config` folder, what should I do?
+**Q1: If I delete the `pos_key` under the `pos_config` folder, what should I do?**

 A1: The file `pos_key` under the `pos_config` folder should not be deleted easily.
 If you deleted it, you need to reconnect to http://13.212.200.174/, exit the staking, wait for 9 hours for CFX to unlock, and re-register.
 At this point, it is recommended to start testing again with a new Conflux address (account).

-Q2: It's been stuck for more than 20 minutes, and it can be synchronized by closing and restarting it.
+**Q2: It's been stuck for more than 20 minutes, what should I do?**

-A2：Restart your program
+A2：Restart your program.

-Q3: What should I do if the transaction failed when executing the staking CFX contract?
-I completed the first test and received such a problem during the second test.
+**Q3: What should I do if the transaction failed when executing the staking CFX contract?
+I completed the first test and received such a problem during the second test.**

 A3: In Conflux portal->click avatar->settings->advanced, find the "custom nonce" switch and turn it on, then there will be a box to fill in the nonce when you send a transaction, change the transaction's nonce to 0

-Q4: What should I do when I meet problems?
+**Q4: What should I do when I meet problems?**

 A4: upload `stderr.txt`, `pos.log` and `log` folder to Google Drive, and share the link with Cike in Discord.

+**Q5: How to unlock votes?**

+Q5: Press the "Unlock votes" button if you want to close it.
+![image](https://pic2.zhimg.com/80/v2-dfe231dc87c70f7b9d0abe7f31803030_1440w.png)

+**Q6: About restart?**

+A6: The password that you set at the very first time is required when you restart the node:

+```
+PoS key detected, please input your encryption password.
+Password:
+```